Halieeim/Real-Time-Operating-System/RTOS Notes/README.md

 > **Avoiding Dead Lock**
 > * Through a timeout; If the resouce is not available for a certain time, the task will resume executing.
 > * Good Design.

+## Resource Synchronization
+> * Determines whether access to a shared resouce is safe, and if not, when it will be safe.
+> * Access by multiple tasks must be synchronized to maintain the integrity of a shared resource.
+> * Semaphore are useful either for synchronizing execution of multiple tasks or for coordinating access to a shared resource.

+## Priority Inversion
+> Is a situation in which a low-priority task executes while a higher priority task is waiting.

+## Priority Inheritance
+> * is a resource access control protocol that raises the priority of a task.
+> * The task must has dynamic priority not static.
+> * This help reducing the impact and time of inversion priority

+## Race Condition
+> When two or more tasks have access to a shared resource and they try to edit it at the same time.